 WordPress plugins add features such as contact forms and newsletter popups to your WordPress site.
 Besides eCommerce features, plugins can also add security and customization features to a website.
 Therefore, plugins are an essential part of most sites.

 There are hundreds of excellent plugins available for free for WordPress.
-But most powerful features of these plugins are locked behind a paywall.
+But the most powerful features of these plugins are locked behind a paywall.

 It’s up to you to decide what features you think are worth paying for.
 While most paid plugins have a one-off fee, others have various plans that you can choose from.
 You can always try a plugin’s free version out and later upgrade to a paid version according to your wants and needs.